f5devcentral/f5-agility-labs-containers/docs/index.rst

 **The purpose of these labs is to give you better understanding of...**

+- Docker

+  - What is Docker?
+  - How does Docker work?
+  - Different flavors of Docker (I.e. Linux, Windows)
+  - Lab getting comfortable with Docker

 - Kubernetes

   - Overview of Kubernetes and its key components